Cisplatin and fluorouracil are

 - changes to the liver

-- dry, itchy, red skin and or a rash
+- dry, itchy, red skin, a rash or a combination of these

 - increased sensitivity of the skin to sunlight